 The Compensation Committee may grant to a participant the right to obtain Performance Shares.
 Unless otherwise determined by the Compensation Committee, rights to obtain Performance Shares are nontransferable.
 A participant's right to obtain Performance Shares will be subject to the attainment of one or more pre-established performance goals over a performance period prescribed by the Compensation Committee.
 The performance goal will be established in writing no later than the earlier of 90 days after the start of a performance period or expiration of the first 25% of the performance period and while the outcome of the performance goal is substantially uncertain.
 The performance goals must be based on the following business criteria: free cash flow, cash flow return on investment, stock price, market share, sales, revenues, earnings per share, return on equity, total shareholder return, costs, net income, working capital turnover, inventory or receivable turnover and/or margins of our company, or any of our subsidiaries, divisions or units.
 The Compensation Committee, in its discretion, will establish the specific targets and other details of the performance goal.
 A performance goal must, however, be objective so that a third party with knowledge of the relevant facts could determine whether the goal has been attained.
 The performance goal must prescribe an objective formula or standard under which a third party could compute the number of Performance Shares issuable to a participant.
 Unless otherwise determined by the Compensation Committee in the case of a participant who dies or becomes permanently disabled, the Performance Shares will be issued to a participant only after the expiration of the performance period and the Compensation Committee has certified in writing that the performance goal and any other material terms of the Award have been satisfied.
-No participant will have the rights of a shareholder with respect to Performance Shares until their actual issuance.
-In the discretion of the Compensation Committee, (i) a participant may defer the receipt of a performance share until a later time, and (ii) all or any portion of a performance share Award may be settled by payment of cash or other property in an amount not to exceed \$1,000,000.
+No participant may defer the receipt of a performance share until a later time, and (ii) all or any portion of a performance share Award may be settled by payment of cash or other property in an amount not to exceed \$1,000,000.